Forget Monstera! Alocasia Dawn is the New “It” Plant

 Fertilizing

 Alocasia Dawn isn’t a heavy feeder.
 A balanced liquid fertilizer once a month during the growing season (spring and summer) will keep it happy.
-I fed mine with this slow-release fertilizer so it is set-and-forget and has been doing really well, pushing out a lot of growth and enjoying my home environment.
+I used to feed mine with this slow-release fertilizer so it is set-and-forget and has been doing really well, pushing out a lot of growth and enjoying my home environment.

 Common Problems: Troubleshooting Your Alocasia Dawn Plant